sql-machine-learning/elasticdl/doc/parameter_server.md

 Workflow:

-1. before forward layer starting, send key to pserver, and pull <key, parameter> back from pserver
+1. Before forward layer starting, worker sends key to pserver, and pull <key, parameter> back from pserver
-2. start forward layer computation
+2. Worker starts forward layer computation
-3. after backward layer finishing, generate <key, gradient>
+3. After backward layer finishing, worker generates <key, gradient>
-4. push <key, gradient> to pserver
+4. Worker pushes <key, gradient> to pserver

 There is also another kind of worker who does an evalution job.
 It define its own evalution computation process and dataloader of validation data.
 It pulls <key, parameter> from pserver, but never push data to pserver.